Why the topic is material

-Widespread value chain of our business functions with imperative cooperation of various business partners.
-Fulfilling our social responsibilities together with our suppliers in the value chain leads to relationships of mutual trust with our stakeholders, resulting in the development of the entire value chain.
+Our broad-based city gas value chain is built on the cooperation of various business partners.
+Fulfilling our social responsibilities by working with our suppliers in the value chain builds relationships of trust with our stakeholders and furthers the development of the entire value chain.

 Inside and Outside of the Group